ethereumjs/ethereumjs-monorepo/packages/tx/docs/interfaces/types.jsontx.md

 [types](../modules/types.md).JsonTx

-An object with all of the transaction's values represented as strings.
+Generic interface for all tx types with a
+JSON representation of a transaction.

+Note that all values are marked as optional and not all the values are present on all tx types
+(an EIP1559 tx e.g. lacks a `gasPrice`).

 ## Table of contents